 JO: Take me through some of the schemes that have been set up by government requests that have been transmitted through the commercial banking system and how they are being implemented.

-JB: Banks have been supporting customers and the broader economy by measures they have taken own on their own account, which include fee waivers and forbearance measures.
-In many jurisdictions banks have been called to transmit government stimulus into the economy, mostly, but not exclusively, towards small businesses.
+JB: Banks have been supporting customers and the broader economy by measures they have taken on their own account, which include fee waivers and forbearance measures.
+In many jurisdictions, banks have been called to transmit government stimulus into the economy, mostly, but not exclusively, towards small businesses.
 This has gained most visibility.

 JO: Take me through some of the schemes that been implemented so far and what has worked very well.

 JB: It is important to note that when governments design schemes to get money into the economy, directly to customers and businesses, the implications for these institutions must be well thought out.
 We have seen a massive effort by the banks to get that money quickly out in the market.
-One example is Switzerland where a scheme was co-designed with the top banks and a package of over 20 billion Swiss francs of SME stimulus was very quickly distributed into the market.
-A relatively simple process designed mostly on a digital basis - with the aim that an SME applicant would be funded in 30 minutes - did not quite work as expected.
+One example is Switzerland, where a scheme was co-designed with the top banks and a package of over Chf20bn of SME stimulus was very quickly distributed into the market.
+A relatively simple process designed mostly on a digital basis – with the aim that an SME applicant would be funded in 30 minutes – did not quite work as expected.
 But most SMEs that requested the loan were able to get their funding in a few hours, or at least in a day.
 So, a lot of SMEs in the Swiss market have been funded very quickly.

 JO: How did they get that right?
 What contributed to that scheme being designed and then executed well?

 JB: One of the key success factors was that it was really thought through from an end-to-end perspective.
-When the government was thinking about this program, it solicited advice from the banks in the market on how to do it right, and so the process was designed principally around online processes.
+When the government was thinking about this programme, it solicited advice from the banks in the market on how to do it right, and so the process was designed principally around online processes.
 The form itself is used as the credit contract and is signed, scanned and sent by email or snail mail.
 The banks’ checks for risk purposes were also relatively limited.
 So overall, the processes were designed in tandem with the design of the aim of the scheme.

 JO: Which schemes have not worked as well, and how could they be remedied?

-JB: It is important to ensure that the money goes to those businesses and customers that are in need the most, while ensuring a the same time that there’s no fraud or money laundering issues, particularly when banks are the entities responsible for that transmission.
-In the US, for example, the first wave of bank lending schemes with payment protection for small businesses was $376 billion, followed by a second wave of $310 billion.
-With these volumes being put into the market institutions need a lot of checks to ensure the funding goes to those most in need, and that all conditions are met.
+JB: It is important to ensure that the money goes to those businesses and customers that are most in need, while ensuring a the same time that there are no fraud or money laundering issues, particularly when banks are the entities responsible for that transmission.
+In the US, for example, the first wave of bank lending schemes with payment protection for small businesses was $376bn, followed by a second wave of $310bn.
+With these volumes being put into the market, institutions need a lot of checks to ensure the funding goes to those most in need, and that all conditions are met.
 Given this complex exercise, there has been a bit of a scramble to make sure that the banks can leverage technology solutions accordingly.

 JO: Where have the challenges been with the Paycheck Protection Programme?
 Are they due to the sheer scale of it?